buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcCostResource/Entities/IfcCostValue.md

 # IfcCostValue

-_IfcCostValue_ is an amount of money or a value that affects an amount of money.
+_IfcCostValue_ is an amount of money or a value that affects an amount of money.<!-- end of definition -->

 Each instance of _IfcCostValue_ may also have a category.
 There are many possible types of cost value that may be identified.
 While there is a broad understanding of the meaning of names that may be assigned to different types of costs, there is no general standard for naming cost types nor are there any broadly defined classifications.